mnjm/mnjm.github.io/content/posts/supercharing-zsh-with-custom-zle-widgets/index.md

 setopt pushd_ignore_dups        # Ignore duplicates in the pushd stack
 ```

-The FZF `cd` widget had a couple of more perks though:
+The`fzf-cd-widget` widget had a couple of more perks though:

 1. It's bound to a keystroke (Alt-C).
 2. It can restore the prompt/command-line after switching directories.